nabilweq/Gramoday-Task/README.md

 ```http
 npm install
 ```
-Create a `.env` file in the root and provide the mongodb connection url and specific the database in\ `MONGO_URL` variable. eg :-`MONGO_URL=[CONNECTION_URL]`
+Create a `.env` file in the root and provide the mongodb connection url and specific the database in<br> `MONGO_URL` variable. eg :-`MONGO_URL=[CONNECTION_URL]`